JKaragicheva/red_knot_annual_cycles/README.md

-# red_knot_annual_cycles
+# red knot annual cycles
-This repository contains supplementary materials for the Biol rhytms paper by Karagicheva et al.
+This repository contains supplementary materials for the Biological rhytms paper by Karagicheva et al.
+Cite corresponding paper if you use either data or R scripts, please.